Santa María–Calatrava Treaty: Background

-The war ended in 1821, with the signing of the Treaty of Cordoba on August 24 and the Declaration of Independence of the Mexican Empire on September 28 of that year.
-This act was the result of the negotiations of the different factions participating in the war, including Juan O'Donojú, the last viceroy of New Spain on behalf of the monarchy.
-However, Spain would not recognize the treaties and the declaration on the grounds that O'Donojú was unable to make such arrangements.
+The independence war was concluded in 1821 with the signing of the Treaty of Córdoba on August 24 and the Declaration of Independence of the Mexican Empire on September 28 of that year.
+It was the result of negotiations between the different factions participating in the war, including Juan O'Donojú, the last superior political chief of New Spain, representing the monarchy.
+However, Ferdinand VII and the Cortes would not recognize the treaties and the declaration, considering that O'Donojú was unauthorized to make such arrangements.
+In a decree published in the Gaceta de Madrid on February 13 and 14, 1822, and made known in Mexico in the Gaceta Imperial on March 28 of the same year, His Majesty's Government declared the Treaty of Córdoba and the subsequent declaration of independence of Mexico invalid.

-Even though most of the royalist armies within the Mexican territory had ceased hostilities and recognized the Treaties of Cordoba, the military incursions of Spain to try to reincorporate Mexico into its empire, did not cease for more than a decade.
-In 1825, the Spanish army seized the fortress of San Juan de Ulúa but was forced to retreat by Mexican forces.
-Later, another attempt by the Iberian country to reconquer Mexico culminated in the Battle of Tampico in 1829.
+Even though most of the royalist armies within Mexican territory had laid down their arms and recognized the Treaty of Córdoba, military incursions by Spain to try to reincorporate the territory into the Hispanic empire continued for over a decade.
+In 1825, the Spanish army garrisoned at San Juan de Ulúa bombarded the port of Veracruz, and Mexican forces forced them to retreat on November 23.
+Between 1827 and 1829, laws were enacted that resulted in the expulsion of Spaniards from Mexico.
+The last failed attempt by the Spanish monarchy to reconquer Mexico began on July 27, 1829, culminating in the Battle of Tampico on September 11.

-Meanwhile, Mexico had tried unsuccessfully to take the island of Cuba, a bastion of the royalist government in the Gulf of Mexico, in order to diminish the influence of Spain on these seas, to prevent further incursions and open a way out to the Atlantic Ocean.
+For its part, Mexico had unsuccessfully attempted to capture the island of Cuba, a bastion of the royalist government in the Gulf of Mexico, in order to diminish the Kingdom of Spain's influence over those seas, prevent new incursions, and open an outlet to the Atlantic.